 Variety selection may also affect the fall cutting risk assessment.
 Today’s top varieties have genetics selected to better withstand intensive cutting schedules.
 Alfalfa varieties with high disease resistance and good levels of winter hardiness will be more tolerant of a fall cutting.
 Adequate fertility, especially soil potassium, and a soil pH near 6.8 will improve plant health and increase tolerance to fall cutting.
 Stands under 3 years of age are generally more tolerant of fall cuttings than older stands where root and crown diseases are setting in.
 However, you have more productive stand life to lose if younger stands are harmed by fall cutting.

 Soil drainage and soil moisture affect the risk of fall cutting.
 High soil moisture slows down the cold hardening process, increasing the risk of winter injury.
 Alfalfa on well-drained soils tolerates late fall cuttings better than on moderately or poorly drained soils.
 But a word of CAUTION - Removing the top growth of alfalfa plants going into the winter on heavy soils and poorly drained soils increases the risk of spring frost heaving.
 Heaving is a significant risk on many Ohio soils with higher clay content.
 This would be a concern when cutting very late after the 200 GDD threshold date.
+We have had heavy rains in some areas of the state, so be aware of the soil moisture status on alfalfa fields before taking a harvest during the autumn rest period or even late in the autumn which could increase the risk of frost heaving later in the winter.

 Finally, consider the economics of a fall harvest.
 Often the lush fall growth of the alfalfa is deceptive and appears to have more tonnage than is actually there.
 The resulting windrow after cutting is often sparse.
 Thus, the cost of mechanical harvesting is high on a per ton of dry matter basis.